MariusDevelops/rsschool-cv/cv.md

 ## Summary

-My ultimate goal is to become professional full-stack developer who focus more on front-end side.
+My ultimate goal is to become professional full-stack developer who focus on front-end side.

 Why?

 I like chellange, get visual results, build stuff and figure out how things are made behind a scene.

 Front-end developement is a middle ground between ux/ui design and back-end.
-From this place I can reach both sides and learn everything what it takes to build full-stack applications.
+From this place I can reach both sides and learn everything I need to build full-stack applications.
 I like to know everything and there is so mutch to explore.
 More I learn, more passionate I get.

 Nowdays I spent all my time learning to code.
 I think of my self as a self-organised, long time learner who can get things done and provide expected results.

 ## Skills

-HTML, CSS, SCSS.
+HTML, CSS, SCSS, Tailwind CSS.

 JavaScript, React.